Kodungallur Sree Kurumba Bhagavathy Temple

-Sree Kurumba Bhagavati Temple (alternatively Kodungallur Kav) is a Hindu temple at Kodungallur, Thrissur District, Kerala state, India.
-It is dedicated to the goddess Sree Kurumba worshipped and significantly revered in Kerala.
-This temple is the head of 64 Sree Kurumba kavus in Malabar.
-This Sree Kurumb temple is one of the oldest functioning temples in India.
+Sree Kurumba Bhagavati Temple (alternatively Sree Kurumba Bhagavati Temple) is a Hindu temple at Kodungallur, Thrissur District, Kerala state, India.
+It is dedicated to the goddess Bhadrakali, a form of Mahakali worshipped and significantly revered in Kerala.
+The goddess is known also by the names "Sri Kurumba" and Kodungallur Amma (The Mother of Kodungallur).
+This temple is the head of 64 Bhadrakali kavus in Malabar.
+This Mahakali temple is one of the oldest functioning temples in India.
 The goddess of the temple represents the goddess in her fierce ('ugra') form, facing North, featuring eight hands with various attributes.
 One is holding the head of the demon king Daruka, another a sickle-shaped sword, next an anklet, another a bell, among others.

-The temple is often accredited as the original form of Goddess Kali.
-During the reign of Later Cheras, Mahodayapuram (Kodungallur) was the capital of the Chera empire and one of the most important parts of the region.
-The temple is located in Thrissur district, central Kerala.
-The Temple was built in a remote past and its worship incorporates ancient Shaktyeism customs which are rarely observed in contemporary Kerala temples.